Girl 2

 About Sage

-Sage is a female Greater Swiss Mountain Dog about 2 years old.
+Sage is a female Greater Swiss Mountain Dog over 2 years old.
 Carefully selected as a great representative of her breed, Samantha decided to make her part of their program.
 Samantha has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent level